 Before joining the firm, he worked as a law clerk to the Honorable Brian S. Miller, Chief Judge for the United States District Court for the Eastern District of Arkansas.

-If Jones looks familiar, it may be because you have seen him in the Arkansas Scholarship Lottery’s recent marketing campaign and television commercials highlighting past scholarship recipients.
+If Jones looks familiar, it may be because you saw him in one of the Arkansas Scholarship Lottery’s recent commercials from its marketing campaign highlighting past scholarship recipients.

-- Board Member, Literacy Action of Central Arkansas
+- Board Vice-President, Literacy Action of Central Arkansas

 - Board Member, Arkansas Continuing Legal Education Board